Speaker for the Dead: Setting

-Synopsis
+Plot

-Eight years after the Descolada virus is cured, Xenologer Pipo and his thirteen-year-old son and apprentice Libo have developed a friendship with the Pequeninos.
+Eight years after the Descolada virus has been brought under control, Xenologer Pipo and his thirteen-year-old son and apprentice Libo have developed a friendship with the Pequeninos.
 They allow Novinha to join their science team as the colony's only xenobiologist after she passes the test at age thirteen.
-After accidentally sharing information about human genders with a male Pequenino named Rooter, the scientists find Rooter's body eviscerated, a sapling planted within it.
-Guessing this may be a torturous sacrificial ritual, restrictions on studying the Pequeninos are enforced, barring the humans from asking questions directly at Pequininos.
+After accidentally sharing information about human genders with a male Pequenino named Rooter, the scientists find Rooter's body eviscerated with a sapling planted within it.
+Guessing this may be a torturous sacrificial ritual, restrictions on studying the Pequeninos are enforced, barring the humans from asking questions directly to Pequeninos.

 A few years later, Novinha discovers that every lifeform on Lusitania carries the Descolada virus which, though lethal to humans, appears to serve a beneficial purpose to native lifeforms.
 When Pipo learns of this, he suddenly has an insight, and before he tells the others, races off to talk to the Pequeninos.
 Libo and Novinha find Pipo's body cut open just as Rooter's had been, but with no sapling planted.
 As Pipo's death appears unprovoked, the Pequeninos are now considered a threat by the Starways Congress and restrictions on studying them are tightened.
 Distraught, Novinha makes a call for a Speaker for the Dead for Pipo.
 She is in love with Libo but fears that if he sees her files of research he will make the same discovery as Pipo and meet the same fate.
 She marries another colonist, Marcos Ribeira, so as to lock her files from being opened.